attilammagyar/mpe-emulator/README.md

 #### Zone Type (ZONE, Z1TYP)

-Select the channel layout used by MPE Emulator:
+Click on the switch to change the channel layout used by MPE Emulator:

  * **Lower**: channel 1 is the manager channel, channel 2-16 can be used as member channels.